Shop every DSCR lender in America. We negotiate — you close faster.

 Investment real estate scene representative of DSCR lending in Washington

-Washington is a complex DSCR state.
-On paper it’s investor-friendly — no state income tax, non-judicial foreclosure, statewide rent-control preemption, strong economic growth in Seattle metro.
-In practice, Seattle’s and Tacoma’s tenant-protection ordinances have added significant operational complexity since 2020, and the Puget Sound market has experienced meaningful cooling from 2021-2022 peaks.
+Washington is a complex DSCR state, and it became materially more complex in 2025.
+On paper it’s still investor-friendly — no state income tax, non-judicial foreclosure, strong economic growth in Seattle metro.
+But HB 1217 (signed May 7, 2025) reversed Washington’s decades-old rent-control preemption and imposed a statewide cap on annual rent increases (7% + CPI or 10%, whichever is less).
+For 2026 that cap is 9.683%.
+Seattle’s and Tacoma’s pre-existing tenant-protection ordinances now sit on top of the statewide cap, and the Puget Sound market has experienced meaningful cooling from 2021-2022 peaks.
 Spokane and Vancouver remain simpler markets with better cash-flow math.

-This guide walks through DSCR lending in Washington: the Seattle tech-economy dynamics, Tacoma’s Initiative 1, the Spokane alternative, and how to actually operate in the state in 2026.
+This guide walks through DSCR lending in Washington: the new HB 1217 rent-cap regime, the Seattle tech-economy dynamics, Tacoma’s Initiative 1, the Spokane alternative, and how to actually operate in the state in 2026.

 Why Investors Choose Washington